ARUNYAJAYAN/projement/README.md

 developers can update project information and add additional developement hours

-Token based authentication and role based authorization(Admin or employer and developer)
+Token based authentication and role based authorization(Admin or management and developer)

 Fully functional Django-Admin panel.

 UserStory:
 User can register based on role and can login.
+When you are registering a user for an admin user give groups[1], for a developer give groups[2] and for a management groups[3].
+JSON body structure available in postman collection, you can refer it.

 Steps for Installation and Running: